There's a wonderful feeling you get when you grow and care for a garden, but what can you do when you have limited space?

 The most common spaces that are used for urban gardening are windows, balconies, patios and even fire escapes.
 If you can get good sunshine in these areas, then you've already won half of the battle.

-If possible, set up the plants to face South on your fire escape or balcony.
+If possible, set up the plants to face south on your fire escape or balcony.
 West-facing planters will still allow your plants to receive enough sunlight in the early to mid-afternoon.
 East-facing planters will be more difficult to produce plants that need mostly sun and heat to grow, however, there are plenty of herbs and greens that will grow just fine this way.

 The space you have available will dictate what types of containers you may use.
 There are simple plastic containers that can be set out on a balcony, making it easy for multiple types of flowers and vegetables.